Skip to main content

 samlResponseThe base64-encoded SAML response from your IdP.

-On success, CoreWeave validates the assertion, parses the role and principal, and returns an Access Key / Secret Key pair valid for the requested duration.
+On success, CoreWeave validates the assertion, parses the role and principal, and returns an Access Key and Secret Key pair that is valid for the requested duration.
 The credentials inherit permissions from your organization access policies and any applicable bucket policies.

 Step 6: Use the temporary credentials

 Use the returned Access Key and Secret Key with any S3-compatible client.
 Configure the client with the AI Object Storage endpoint https://cwobject.com.
 These credentials are temporary.
 Your workload should refresh them by calling the SAML WIF endpoint again before they expire.
-The permissions available to the client are exactly those granted to the WIF role in your access policies.
-For client configuration examples, see Getting Started with AI Object Storage.
+The permissions available to the client are the permissions granted to the WIF role in your access policies.
+For client configuration examples, see Get started with AI Object Storage.

 Troubleshooting